Our Parish Churches

 The following churches fall within the parishes served by St. Mary's Menston.

-For more information, please see the Diocese of Leeds Directory, available from the Diocese of Leeds (updated every November).
+For more information, please see the Diocese of Leeds Directory, or Diocese of Leeds website.

 Our Lady and All Saints, Otley